 Preferred option highlishted

 Importing may take a while.
+It will usually ask if it can update your hosts file or make changes to your Computer – say YES.
 You may need to restart Local to see the site you have created listed.

 You can of course create a completely empty site by selecting Add new site